 The main features of THEMIS Program:

-Exchange semester at a renowned Law School abroad: available exchange places and information on the application process can be found in the master exchange section.
+Exchange semester at a renowned Law School abroad: available exchange places and information about the application process can be found on the webpage for master exchange.

 Joint Certificate in International and Business Law